 Frequently Asked Questions About Education Law Topics

 At Griffin Newell, LLC, in Denver, we represent clients in a range of education law matters, including special education issues.
+Although we are based in Denver, we are able to help families throughout Colorado.
 We take a personalized, hands-on approach to help each client understand their rights and options and get their kids the proper educational services they need.

 Please peruse the answers to some frequently asked questions below.
-If you are facing any kind of challenge with the educational system in Colorado, our lawyers can help you.
+If you are a parent or student facing a challenge with the educational system in Colorado, we are here to help you.

-Your child with special needs may require – and be entitled to – an individualized education program (IEP).
-This document spells out an agreement by which the school will provide a Free Appropriate Public Education (FAPE) to a student.
+Your child with special needs may require – and be entitled to – an IEP.
+In general, an IEP is a document that explains how the school will provide a Free Appropriate Public Education (FAPE) to a student.
 The IEP must comply with the requirements of the Individuals with Disabilities Education Act (IDEA) and, in Colorado, the Exceptional Children’s Education Act (ECEA).
-Consult with an attorney who is knowledgeable in this area to ensure that your child is receiving all of the benefits that they are entitled to.
+Consult with an attorney who is experienced in this area to ensure that your child is receiving all of the benefits that they are entitled to.

 Do students have rights in school disciplinary matters?